overture-stack/website/markdown/documentation/song/installation/auth-config.md

 ---
-title: Configuring Authentication
+title: Authentication
 ---

 # Application Authorization

-For an application to interact with song, authentication and authorization must be provided.
-You can do this by using an authorized user's API Key with the correct permissions, or enabling application-to-application authorization following the OAuth 2.0 protocol.
+To interact with Song, an application must provide authentication and authorization.
+This can be done by using an API Key from an authorized user with the appropriate permissions or by enabling application-to-application authorization following the OAuth 2.0 protocol.

-Scope requirements are defined in the `auth` section, and the `secure` and `jwt` profiles are available to manage the desired configuration.

 # Configuration Example

-Using the configurations file at `song-server-[version]/conf/application.yml`, set the correct values:
+To configure authentication, modify the `application.yml` file located at `song-server-[version]/conf/application.yml` with the following values:

 ```yaml
 spring: